 There are a range of franchises for sale in the UK varying from style of business to the entry fees that are payable.
 Not to mention of course, there are ongoing fees once the business is established and up and running.
 Normally these fees or royalties would be paid monthly from profits from the business.

 They will advise the best way of running the business on a day to day basis, and a process for administration, ordering stock, and payment policies.
 They will help to train the team and get the best out of them.
 A franchise is so successful because everything is uniform.

-Speaking of costs, if we are looking here at one of the bigger franchises, then banks are often more likely to lend money to a franchise than a stand-alone start up business.
-It is not only the original fees that need to be covered by the new franchisee, the cost of living during start-up must be considered, until the franchise is up and running and creating an income.
+Speaking of costs, if we are looking here at one of the bigger types, then banks are often more likely to lend money to one than a stand-alone start up business.
+It is not only the original fees that need to be covered by the new recruit, the cost of living during start-up must be considered, until the franchise is up and running and creating an income.

 Part Time Franchise

-The beauty of perhaps starting out with a part time franchise is that the business can become full time as the business grows and the income grows, and the franchisee becomes more confident with their decision to move out of the rat race and into the industry.
+The beauty of perhaps starting out with a part time version is that the business can become full time as the business grows and the income grows, and the franchisee becomes more confident with their decision to move out of the rat race and into the industry.

-There is anything from low cost franchises from 1000 to 15,000 pounds investment level to more than 75,000 franchise investment.
-There is a franchise out there for any skillset, and the franchisor will help to get that business off the ground.
+There is anything from low cost sectors from 1000 to 15,000 pounds investment level to more than 75,000 investment.
+There is a franchise out there for any skillset, and the owner will help to get that business off the ground.